55 Sights in Regensburg, Germany (with Map and Images)

 The Palais Löschenkohl is a baroque palace, Neupfarrplatz 14, in the World Heritage zone of the old town of Regensburg.
 It was built from 1730 to 1733 as a princely city palace for the family of the merchant and banker Hieronymus Löschkohl.
 After the bankruptcy of the banker Löschkohl, his escape and his death, the building served as the residence of the extended remaining family, who rented out many rooms in the building.
 From 1743 until the end of the Holy Roman Empire in 1806, the estate served as the residence of the delegation of the Electorate of Saxony to the Perpetual Reichstag.
 For this reason, the building was given the name Electoral Saxon Legation.
 The building is listed as a listed monument of Regensburg under the file number D-3-62-000-805.

-The All Saints' Chapel is a small building on the cloister of Regensburg Cathedral and served as the mausoleum of the builder Bishop Hartwig II of Spanheim.
-He was the first bishop of Regensburg not to be buried in the monastery of Sankt Emmeram.
-The chapel is dated to the middle of the 12th century, as Bishop Hartwig died in 1164.
+The All Saints' Chapel is a small building at the cloister of the Regensburg Cathedral and served as the mausoleum of the client Bishop Hartwig II of Spanheim.
+He was the first bishop of Regensburg to no longer buried himself in the Sankt Emmeram monastery.
+The chapel is dated around the middle of the 12th century because Bishop Hartwig died in 1164.

 The municipal salt barn east of the Stone Bridge in the old town of Regensburg was built between 1616 and 1620 and thus complemented the older and smaller Amberg barn west of the bridge.
 The municipal salt barn was built for the storage of rock salt or table salt.
 The salt was transported by horse-drawn so-called salt trains across the Salzach and the Inn and finally on the Danube from the salt deposits and salt works in the wider area of Passau, to Regensburg and unloaded here with cranes.